-During a hypnotic state (trance), a person may be more likely to accept suggestions that can help change his or her behaviour.
-A therapist (hypnotherapist) can lead the hypnosis, or he or she can teach people to hypnotize themselves (self-hypnosis).
-You can also learn self-hypnosis from books.
+During a hypnotic state (trance), a person may be more likely to accept suggestions that can help change their behaviour.
+A therapist (hypnotherapist) can lead the hypnosis, or the therapist can teach people to hypnotize themselves (self-hypnosis).
+You can also learn self-hypnosis by following instructions from online resources or books.

 Hypnosis does not work for everyone.
 You must be willing to focus your attention and follow the suggestions of the therapist.
 Contrary to popular belief, you cannot be hypnotized unwillingly.
 Also, when you are hypnotized, you will not follow directions against your wishes.

 Experts do not know how hypnosis works, but it seems to put the body in a state of deep relaxation.

 Some people believe hypnosis causes the brain to release natural substances that affect the way you perceive pain and other symptoms.
 Others believe hypnosis acts on the unconscious mind and allows you to control body reactions that you cannot normally control, such as blood pressure, heartbeat, and hunger.